Hydrosamueldc/IBM-Data-Science-Professional-Certificate/07_Data_Analysis_with_Python/Importing_Datasets/lab2/lab2.md

 This dataset is used throughout the course to demonstrate different data analysis concepts — from importing and cleaning data to visualization and modeling.

 **Dataset Source:**
-Filtered and modified version of the original dataset on Kaggle (licensed under Database Contents License v1.0).
+Filtered and modified version of the original dataset on Kaggle (licensed under Database Contents License v1.0) Laptop Price Prediction using specifications![https://www.kaggle.com/datasets/arnabchaki/laptop-price-prediction?resource=download]

 ### **Attributes in the Dataset**